wsjeon92/morld/README.md

 #### Preprocessing of a target protein

-For running QuickVina2, the PDB file should have no ligand molecules.
-You need to remove the ligand molecules with tools like pymol before docking.
+QuickVina2 requires a PDB file with no ligands.
+Remove them with a tool such as PyMOL before docking.
-And PDB file should be protonated to appropriately.
-You can use PDB2PQR server to protonate PDB file.
+The PDB file should also be properly protonated; you can use the PDB2PQR server for this.

 Also, the target protein is given as a pdbqt file format.
 Please follow the intruction of the below link to convert a pdb file format to a pdbqt file format.